 However, not every case of finding will amount to larceny by finding.
-What the police must prove in a case of larceny by finding, is the mental element of fraud or dishonesty in addition to all of the other elements of larceny.
+What the police must prove in a case of larceny by finding is the mental element of fraud or dishonesty in addition to all of the other elements of larceny.

-Therefore, the key question in a case of larceny by finding is the person’s state of mind, at the time of finding and taking the property.
+Therefore, the key question in a case of larceny by finding is the person’s state of mind at the time of finding and taking the property.
 Was the person acting dishonestly or fraudulently when they took the property?

 - at the time of finding the property, they genuinely and honestly believe that the owner of the property cannot be found,

 To make this concept easier to understand, let’s take a look at some fictional examples:

-However, if the person for example, contacted the two nearest police stations and made enquiries about whether a “Mary Jane” had reported a handbag lost or stolen.
-In addition to that, if they contacted the relevant sports club and made enquiries with them as well and despite those attempts no one came forward.
+Alternatively, say the person contacted the two nearest police stations and made enquiries about whether a “Mary Jane” had reported a handbag lost or stolen.
+Additionally, they made enquiries with the relevant sports club, and despite those attempts, no one came forward.

 A real life example of larceny by finding

-Mr Boyagdis, made no attempt to locate the owner of the bag or to hand it in to either the Restaurant or to the police.
+Mr Boyagdis made no attempt to locate the owner of the bag or to hand it in to either the restaurant or to the Police.

-However, it wasn’t difficult for the police to find Mr Boyagdis given that he had paid for his meal with a key card in his own name.
+However, it wasn’t difficult for the police to find Mr Boyagdis, given that he had paid for his meal with a key card in his own name.
 The police charged Mr Boyagdis with larceny.